The Voices of the Punan Batu

 Through my lens stories, I sought to capture not just their faces, but the spirit of their resistance, their resilience, and the delicate balance they maintain with nature.
 This project is a testament to the power of storytelling—a means to amplify the voices of those who often go unheard.
 By bringing their narrative to a global stage, I hope to raise awareness of the urgent need to protect the Punan Bahtu, their land, and their way of life, which stands as a living example of how humanity can coexist with the natural world.

-Cave Punan Batu - Hunter-gatherers - tribe leader portrait
+Punan Batu Hunter-Gatherers indigenous tribe of Borneo.
+Tribe leader portrait

 Cave Punan Batu - Hunter-gatherers - girl portrait